NorwegianVeterinaryInstitute/BioinfTraining/Create_User_Defined_Database_For_Different_Tools.md

 Using Fastq (read) files illumina to search against user defined AMR, Virulence and MLST using ARIBA.

 ### AMR
+1. Live demo of creating database from amr gene sequences (fasta)

 ### Virulence
+1. Live demo of creating database from amr gene sequences (fasta)

 ### MLST
+1. Live demo of creating database from new MLST schemes

 # ResFinder and PointFinder: ReadMapping Approach